krishnachauhan-07/Blinkit-QuickCommerce-Expansion/README.md

-# Blinkit-QuickCommerce-Expansion
+# Blinkit Quick Commerce Expansion: Tier-2 City Market Entry Analysis

+## Business Question
-Market entry analysis: should Blinkit expand into Tier-2 Indian cities
+Should Blinkit (Zomato) accelerate dark store expansion into Tier-2 Indian cities, and which cities should it prioritize?

+## Status
+🚧 In progress